JamesKehr/SMB-over-QUIC/README.md

 ## NOTE

 This script is in beta and not fully validated.
 Results are currently not guaranteed to be accurate.
-Though they should be mostly accurate.
+Though they should be accurate when using PowerShell 7.